LoRa Modulation for Split Learning: Conclusions

 \section{Conclusions}

-In this paper we have proposed a waveform design and multiple access scheme for split learning.
-Specifically to implement ENN, a neural network architecture with DCT-based adaptive activation functions.
-We use a variant of LoRa, which not only brings benefits in terms of communication, but also provides the characterization needed to construct the activation functions at the receiver.
-Our results show that the scheme provides high accuracy even for low SNR and without CSI.
+In this paper we focus on task-oriented communications for SL over a communication channel.
+We have proposed a neural network model and a corresponding physical layer design.
+Specifically, ENN is an architecture with DCT-based adaptive activation functions.
+Besides improving its learning capabilities, the DCT representation allows to split the network and use the LoRa modulation to transmit the information between the splits.
+In this respect, the frequency nature of LoRa is suitable from a communication side, and also provides the characterization needed to construct the activation functions at the receiver.
+Furthermore, we propose an OCDM for multiple access and a variant of the modulation to preserve bandwidth.
+Our results show that the scheme provides high accuracy even for low SNR and without CSI for both AWGN and Rayleigh fading channels.